AignerD/AignerD/README.md

 - Web development with frameworks like Flask and Django

 ## 💬 Let’s Chat About
-- Python fundamentals and tips for getting started
+- Python tips
 - Resources for lifelong learning in tech
 - Favorite tech reads, podcasts, and documentaries

 ## 📫 How to Reach Me
 - **Email:** [DylanAigner@gmail.com](mailto:DylanAigner@gmail.com)

-## ✨ Fun Facts
-- I love solving puzzles—whether they're on a screen or on paper.
-- When I'm not coding, you might find me binge watching, gaming, or tinkering with new gadgets.

 ---

 Thanks for stopping by!
-Feel free to explore, open an issue, or drop me a line.
+Feel free to explore, open an issue, or drop me an email.
 Let’s build something awesome together.